Basic Platformer Features

 The design of Platformer should be familiar to all gamers.
 You must avoid the enemies and reach the level exit before time expires (collecting gems along the way).
 If you complete the level with time remaining, that time is converted to a point bonus, and it is added to your current score.
 You lose a life if you run into an enemy, fall off a ledge, or run out of time before collecting all gems and reaching the exit.

 Figure 1.
-Gameplay Screen for the Platformer Starter Kit
+Level 2 of the Platformer Starter Kit

 The game world is composed of individual levels where each level is automatically constructed, using several square tile types, from an existing text file.
 This text file uses a set of symbols to map out the level, locating the start and exit points, enemy starting positions, gem locations and tile locations (including their type).
 For a complete listing of the level file format, see Advanced Platformer Features.